PrestaShop/prestashop.github.io/content/news/posts/2026/security-update-faceted-search-module-ps-facetedsearch.md

 Update ps_facetedsearch to **v4.0.4** now if you run version 3.0.0 or later.
 Check your `modules/ps_facetedsearch/` directory and access logs for signs of past activity, and add a WAF, edge filtering, and restricted PHP functions as additional layers.
 If you find any indication that your shop was compromised, treat it as a security incident and bring in an expert.

-Thank you Frédéric Moreau (Antadis) and Gilles Caudal (Datalinx) for reporting, and helping keep the PrestaShop ecosystem secure.
+Thank you Frédéric Moreau (Antadis), Gilles Caudal (Datalinx) for reporting, and helping keep the PrestaShop ecosystem secure.
+Special thanks to `[@clotairer](https://github.com/clotairer)` for the help with the validation and testing of the fix.